 Ticket prices by type of ticket

 - Adults $38

 - Children under 6 years old are free

-Where to find Top of the Rock and how to get there
+Where and how to get to Top of the Rock

 Top of the Rock opening hours